NU 252 Perspectives of Professional Nursing 3 credits

 (6 theory, 2 clinical)

 This course focuses on the application of the nursing process with adult and older adult clients and families experiencing interruptions to health, which require increasingly complex nursing interventions.
 The course examines selected pathophysiologic disorders with a focus on the appropriate nursing interventions and therapeutic modalities needed to achieve optimal levels of wellness through evidenced-based practice and clinical judgement.
 Loss, grief, dying and death for clients and their families are discussed.
-Opportunities to apply nursing interventions, therapeutic communication, compassionate care, and collaboration with the health care team in the clinical setting are provided.
+Opportunities to apply nursing interventions, therapeutic communication, compassionate care and collaboration with the health care team in the clinical setting are provided.

 Prerequisites: NU 320 (must be taken concurrently) and successful completion of all courses in prior semester.

-NU 410 Pediatric Nursing 4 credits**
+NU 410 Pediatric Nursing 3 credits (2 theory, 1 clinical)

 Prerequisites: Successful completion of all courses in prior semesters.